“SUMMER OF lOVE”

-Samantha strolled into the conference room on Mr. Rothschild’s arm with the knowledge that the only man she wanted to see was not there, and the only man she couldn’t abide stood across the room wearing a practiced innocent face.
+Samantha strolled into the conference room on Mr. Rothschild’s arm knowing that the only man she wanted to see was not there, and the only man she couldn’t abide stood across the room wearing a practiced innocent face.

-Jordan arrived shortly after, “Sorry Sam, I had a last minute phone call from a hysterical client.
-Wow, you look like a vision from Chanel’s newest collection”.
+Jordan arrived shortly after, “Sorry Sam, I had a last-minute phone call.
+Wow, you’re like a vision in Chanel’s newest collection”.

 “Gucci.”
 A knock-off”